simonfuhrmann/mve/README.txt

 Running FSSR
 ======================================================================

-First, the implicit function defined by the input points is sampled and stored in an octree.
-This is done with the 'fssr_octree' tool.
+First, the implicit function defined by the input samples is evaluated and the isosurface is extracted.
+This is done with the 'fssrecon' tool.

-    Usage: fssr_octree [ OPTS ] IN_PLY [ IN_PLY ... ] OUT_OCTREE
+    Usage: fssrecon [ OPTS ] IN_PLY [ IN_PLY ... ] OUT_PLY

 It takes one or more PLY files as input (connectivity information is ignored) and samples the implicit function over an octree hierarchy.
-The result is stored in a binary format.
-(Check the code for details.)
+The isosurface is extracted and stored in a PLY mesh.

-Second, the sampling of the implicit function must be converted to a surface mesh.
-This is done with a second 'fssr_surface' tool.
+Second, the resulting mesh may contain low-confidence vertices, many small isolated components, and degenerated triangles from the isosurfacing.
+The resulting mesh should be cleaned with the 'meshclean' tool.

-    Usage: fssr_surface [ OPTS ] IN_OCTREE OUT_PLY_MESH
+    Usage: meshclean [ OPTS ] IN_PLY OUT_PLY

-The tool takes as input the octree and produces a mesh.
+The tool takes as input a mesh, and produces a cleaned output mesh.
 Several options can control the resulting mesh.
 See the tools output for details.

 Trouble?
 Contact!